 The container must provide a bean with scope @Dependent, bean type InjectionPoint and qualifier @Default, allowing dependent objects, as defined in Dependent objects, to obtain information about the injection point to which they belong.
-The built-in implementation must be a passivation capable dependency, as defined in Passivation capable dependencies.

 If a bean that declares any scope other than @Dependent has an injection point of type InjectionPoint and qualifier @Default, the container automatically detects the problem and treats it as a definition error.